LazyBoneJC/Cyfrin_Updraft_Web3_Dev_Courses/advanced_foundry/foundry_defi_stablecoin/README.md

 - Added a bunch of view function

 1. What are our invariants/properties?(-> what stateless and stateful fuzz testing is, and why it's so important to project like this potentially with a lot of money moving around.)

+1. Some proper oracle use
+1. Write more test
+1. Smart Contract Audit Prepareness